mandober/debrief.cs/cs.glossary.md

 ## Prelude
 Prelude defines a set of commonly and frequently used language items that is implicitly imported.

+## Recursion

+The recursion may involve other language entities, but it is by far most commonly realized with functions, which are, thus, referred to as recursive functions.
+A half-assed description of such functions says that "recursion is when a function calls itself", a phrase that raised the concern to quickly come up with something more stronk, moonshine well-foundedness newly-foundland [throw out the imposters].
+In the modern treatment, the term "recursion" almost always entails well-foundedness.

+The *well-founded recursion* manages to curb the recursive set of arguments and make it (in some sense) smaller, with each iterative step, on its way towards the base case.
+Or, more briefly, it is a (recursive) function that (always) terminates.

+Recursion is closely related to mathematical induction.

+Recursion is a divide-and-conquer technic applicable to solving self-similar computational problems.
+The self-similarity of a problem means that the same function (recursion is most commonly realized through a recursive function) can be used to solve all the subproblems that the main problem is broken down into.
+This is where the "self-similarity" kicks in: the main problem and all the (generated) subproblems have to be sufficiently similar.

+(recursion = analysis + synthesis) Or, from another perspective, it must be possible to synthesize the main problem back from the set of the ever so smaller components it is being reduced to by analysis.

+In a narrow sense, the term "recursion" is used to describe a computational structure in which the solution to any but the simplest instances of a problem requires, as an initial step, the solution of one or more subproblems of the same sort.
+Recursive procedure invocations are used to obtain the results for these subproblems, which are then brought together and postprocessed.
+The results of the postprocessing are returned as the results of the original invocation of the recursive procedure.

+## Program synthesis

+In the proof of a property, we take an existing program and then demonstrate that it satisfies some property.
+In the synthesis of a program, we take a property called *specification* and synthesize a program that satisfies it.
+In some contexts, program synthesis is called *program derivation*.
+Both proof and synthesis require essentially the same reasoning.
+Often a proof can be turned into a synthesis by reversing the order of steps, and vice versa.

 ## Reentrant
 A function is reentrant if it can be interrupted in the middle of its execution, and then be safely called again ("re-entered") before its previous invocations complete execution.